rjkviegas/skills-workshops/process_review/README.md

 Usefully you'll get feedback from your pair, and a recording to re-watch yourself write code.

 It's great feedback and confidence-boosting to show yourself you're getting better at programming.

+#### What do I need to bring?

+It's helpful to bring the following
+- pen and paper for any planning you do
+- a timer for when you're observing someone write code.
+- a set of process cards.

 #### How do I get involved?
 Use this link to see the schedule and book yourself into one https://makers-process.youcanbook.me/